datahub-project/datahub/docs/features/feature-guides/compliance-forms/complete-a-form.md

 Completing Form Questions for multiple Assets is only supported for DataHub Cloud.
 :::

-### Example: Applying a Response in Bulk
+### Example: Apply a Response in Bulk

-Let's look at an example:
+Let's look at an example.
+Imagine we are trying to provide the same answer to a Question for all Assets in a Snowflake schema called `DEMO_DB`.
+Here's how we'd do it:

 1. **Filter Assets**: Filter down to all datasets in the `DEMO_DB` Snowflake schema.
-2. **Set a Response**: For the selected question, provide a response.
+2. **Set a Response**: For the selected Question, provide a response.
 In this case, we'll set the Deletion Date to be `2024-12-31`.
-3. **Apply to All Selected Assets**: Use the bulk application feature to apply this response to all filtered assets.
+3. **Apply to All Selected Assets**: Use the bulk application feature to apply this response to all filtered Assets.

 <p align="center">
   <img